zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

     ![](./images/signin.png " ")

 2. Open up *Email 2*.
 Note your username and your temporary password.
-Enter your username and your password in the box on the right hand side that says *Oracle Infrastructure* (Do not use Single Sign-On (SSO), SSO is not enabled for this tenancy).
+Enter your **username** and your **temporary password** in the box on the right hand side that says *Oracle Infrastructure* (Do not use Single Sign-On (SSO), SSO is not enabled for this tenancy).

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
-Choose a new password that you can remember and click **Sign In** (make sure you are using an approved browser.
+Choose a **new password** that you can remember and click **Sign In** (make sure you are using an approved browser.
 IE is not supported)

     ![](./images/changepwd.png " ")